The constraints of post-quantum classical gravity: Deriving constraints in post-quantum theories of Gravity

-which needs to be weakly zero in order for the theory to be consistent.
+which needs to be weakly zero in order for the theory to be gauge invariant.
 There is a lot going on so we summarize here was the constraint is telling us. \begin{itemize} \item The first two lines of \eqref{eq: fullham} look like a potentially sensible Hamiltonian constraint.
-Indeed, if we take their quantum trace we end up with Performing the Kramer's-Moyal expansion expansion to first order we find this gives
+Indeed, if we take their quantum trace we end up with Performing the Kramer's-Moyal expansion to first order we find this gives